barkasn/fastSave/README.md

 <img src="vignettes/figures/3dperformance.png" width="600px" />
 <a href="https://raw.githubusercontent.com/barkasn/fastSave/master/vignettes/plotly/fastSave3d.html">Right-click and select 'Save link as...' to download interactive plot</a>

-Benchmarks were performed on a dual Intel(R) Xeon(R) E5670  @ 2.93GHz system with 48 GB or RAM.
+Benchmarks were performed on a dual Intel(R) Xeon(R) E5670  @ 2.93GHz system with 48 GB of RAM.
 The code to run the benchmarks on your system can be found in inst/benchmarks.R

 # Installation